Data Management App for iOS

-Beginning with only an example assessment document as an Excel Spreadsheet, we proposed a set of solutions in the form of interactive wireframes.
-From there, we worked closely with the TEG Risk team to finalize the structure and workflow process for the app, leveraging the strengths of the mobile platform, whilst maintaining a familiar process.
+Beginning with only an example Excel Spreadsheet, Dabble liaised carefully with stakeholders to understand structure, intent, and various use-cases.
+After brainstorming a set of prioritised objectives, a proposed a set of solutions in the form of interactive wireframes were rapidly constructed.
+Dabble then worked closely with the TEG Risk team to finalize the structure and workflow process for the app, leveraging strengths of the mobile platform, whilst maintaining a familiar process.

-The development of the initial iOS app took around 12 weeks, with a further 6 weeks of testing and debugging before active use in the field.
+The development of the initial iOS app took around 12 weeks, with regular iterations available for TEG evaluation.
+A further 6 weeks of functional and user acceptance testing was performed before active use in the field.

 Ongoing development continues to boost productivity

-With each client-initiated upgrade to the app, we also work with TEG to identify additional new features and functionalities that could help streamline their workflow.
+With each client-initiated upgrade to the app, Dabble pro-actively identifies additional features and functionalities that could help streamline the workflow.

-Now, a year after the initial implementation of the app, it has been used on over 20 projects – which totals well over 1000 machine risk assessments; more than 3500 evaluated hazards; and over 8,000 images.
-Baker says that to date, there has been an increase in productivity of 15% on average.
-He adds that while the overall skill level of staff using iOS devices was ‘average’, all have easily transitioned to using the app.
+Today, the app has been used on over 20 projects – which totals well over 1000 machine risk assessments; more than 3500 evaluated hazards; and over 8,000 photographic assets.
+Baker says that to date, there has been a productivity increase of 15% on average.
+He adds that while the general IT skill level of staff using iOS devices was ‘average’, all have easily transitioned to the app.

-Additionally, the app has significantly reduced the chance of human error whilst improving productivity consistency across engineers, resulting in more accurate and refined fee proposals.
+Additionally, the app has significantly reduced ocurrances of human error, whilst improving productivity consistency across engineers, resulting in more accurate and refined fee proposals.